Immerse yourself in the world of finance.

 ranking for employment rates in the U.S.

-national ranking for public MSF programs
+national ranking among all MSF programs in the US

 Gather everything you’ll need, including your test scores, transcripts, and written statements, and get underway with your Eller MSF application.
 As always, we’re here to help answer questions about our requirements and process.